Spirit of the Entrepreneur: How and Why to Make Money Doing Workshops

 4. Go to where the groups of people spend time and talk to them.

 If you answered yes to the above two questions in, choose your favorite idea of those that passed the test.
 Make a list of places the target audience spends their time.
 Go there and meet those people.
-Tell them about your services.
-If you can reach them online, send them emails about what you can do for them.
-More advanced stages of this include setting up websites and contacting webmasters to put ads on their sites.
-For now, just go find people and talk to them about what you have to offer.
+Tell them about your ideas and potential services.
+If you can reach them online, send them emails and find out what you can do for them by getting clear on what it is they really want.
+More advanced stages of this include setting up a website, online surveys and research, and other techniques.
+For now, just go find people and talk to them about what they want in relation to the skills, knowledge, and resources you have to offer.

 Find out if these people really want what it is you have to offer.